ChristianVaughn/fileshare/README.md

 ## To-Do list and Bugs
 1. Try and bring back fileshare option in the maps menuwhat
 2. Rename maps with same name.
 3. Add new features as Finch upgrades the API.
-One of which potentially being uploading maps
+One of which potentially being uploading maps(unlikely because game menus are not https)
-4. Fix not being able to download straignt sandbox.map files uploaded
-5. Fix foldername being incorrect on zip downloads that only contain a sandbox.map and no folder
+4. Fix foldername being incorrect on zip downloads that only contain a sandbox.map and on straight sandbox.map files.
-6. Download map preview image along with map for the map selector menu
+5. Download map preview image along with map for the map selector menu
-7. Replace placeholder image on Variant selection screen
+6. Replace placeholder image on Variant selection screen